SkygearIO/skygear-doc/content/ios/record.md

 responsibility of database is to store [records]({{< relref "#SKYRecord" >}}), the data storage unit in Skygear.

-Every container has one _pubic database_, which stores data accessible to every users.
+Every container has one _public database_, which stores data accessible to every users.

 Every user also has its own _private database_, which stores data only accessible to that user alone.

 ## Saving a record